 "Var Maka"... a word that may appear from its two syllables to be something that leads to healing, such as a drug or medicine; these two words are in hieroglyphs meaning "Healing Grantor."
 What is the relationship between this hieroglyphic word and the sciences of "Pharmacology"?

-When we investigate the reality of pharmacology, it will be discovered that Ancient Egypt was famous for its abundance of drugs and poisons.
+When we investigate the reality of pharmacology, it will be discovered that Ancient Egypt was famous for its abundance of drugs and poisons, you will notice that during your Aswan and Luxor day tours the paintings on the walls of temples.
 The pharaohs were the first to diagnose disease; they devised ways to treat it through the surrounding environment, from herbs, plants, and organic and mineral materials.
 They knew the methods of medicine, manufactured drugs, and prescriptions.
 They excelled in pharmacological sciences, so their treatment and medications were similar to what we are now.
-They used mixtures, ointments, and enemas put drugs in them and cared more about herbal therapy.
+They used mixtures, ointments, and enemas put drugs in them, and cared more about herbal therapy.
 Our tour guide will show you more evidence and tell you more legends that are popular for pharaohs during our Egypt luxury tours.

 Away from the talk of historians, and the meanings of speech, because it certainly may bear interpretation and controversy, there are sources more affirming the genius of the ancestors, as the pharaohs left a legacy that shows how the level of medicine, treatment, and chemistry in Egypt.